-HAND IN HAND: HURRICANE HARVEY RELIEF TELETHON SEPT 12 - Y107
+HAND IN HAND: HURRICANE HARVEY RELIEF TELETHON - Y107

-Tuesday, September 12 Beyonce and George Clooney will lead a star-studded one hour telethon to help raise money for victims of Hurricane Harvey.
+Over $44 Million was raised last night for Hurricane Harvey and Irma victims.
+Watch many of the live performances.

-Hand in Hand: A Benefit for Hurricane Harvey Relief will air live at 7pm on ABC, CBS, NBC, Fox, and CMT.
-The telecast will originate from the Universal Studios lot, Times Square and Nashville’s Grand Ole Opry.
+Hand in Hand: A Benefit for Hurricane Harvey Relief aired live on ABC, CBS, NBC, Fox, and CMT.

 Julia Roberts, Barbra Streisand, Reese Witherspoon, and Oprah Winfrey will be just a few of the stars involved in this show.